Developer Guide

 - Set the

-of the resident to beRoom unallocated
+ROOMof the resident to beRoom unallocated. - Set the

-of the room toN
+OCCUPATION_STATUSof the room toN.

 Alternatives considered